AlmostGalactic/RetroLang/README.md

 • random – Generates a random number within a specified range
 • floor / ceil – Rounds numbers down or up
 • abs – Returns the absolute value
+• mod – Returns the modulos of the two arguments

 **Array Functions:**
 • push – Adds an element to the end of an array